Iouie/AFrame/README.md

 ## Description

-Users are spanwed into a town and tasked to find hidden objects around town.
+Users are spawned into a town and tasked to find hidden objects around town.
 Player may click on footstep icon to traverse through town and click on the hidden objects to find them.

 ## Getting Started